 2. Hemp Clothes Will Last Longer and Save You Money

-Before the collapse of communism in Romania, peasants were growing their own fabric and producing sustainable clothing for their families.
+Before the collapse of communism, the traditional textiles of Romania were produced from plants grown by peasants in their own gardens.
+They made sustainable clothing for their families.
 Now, after a hundred years, their vintage and antique garments are still in good wearable condition.

 3. Hemp Protects Against Insects, Fungi and Bacteria